ppy/osu-wiki/news/2022-05-28-new-featured-artist-rameses-b.md

 ### How to participate

-Not sure what *lazer* or *playlists* are?
+Not sure what *osu! lazer* or *playlists* are?
 Catch up [here](https://www.youtube.com/watch?v=ut_SOreClcc).

-If you want to try out these new Featured Artist playlists, start by downloading lazer from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).
-From lazer's main menu, enter the **playlists** section and filter the lobbies to **Featured Artists** in the top-right corner.
+If you want to try out these new Featured Artist playlists, start by downloading osu!(lazer) from its [GitHub releases page](https://github.com/ppy/osu/releases/latest).
+From the main menu, enter the **playlists** section and filter the lobbies to **Featured Artists** in the top-right corner.
 Enter a lobby, play each map, then you'll see your name on the leaderboards!

 And... that's all for now!
 Go play some **Rameses B** maps already.